 In these circumstances, even though costs can still be taken into account as part of the justification process, an employer would need to combine their need to minimise the costs of a redundancy exercise with other considerations.

 Prior to selecting people for redundancy on a compulsory basis, you may first want to consider offering voluntary redundancy.
 Voluntary redundancy can often be an effective means of cutting costs to enable a business to stay afloat, while minimising stress and maintaining morale during difficult times.
 You do, however, risk losing your best talent if they opt to take the redundancy package voluntarily.

-When dealing with workforce issues such as redundancy, it is important to consider the full legal risks and the rights of your workers, as well as the human resource aspects impacting employee morale, productivity and engagement.
+When dealing with workforce issues such as redundancy, it is important to consider the legal risks and rights of your workers, as well as the human resource aspects impacting employee morale, productivity and engagement.

-DavidsonMorris’ employment lawyers are on hand to help you assess the circumstances and understand the options that are in your best interests, not least to avoid unwanted tribunal claims and damage to reputation.
+DavidsonMorris can help you assess the circumstances and understand the options that are in your best interests, not least to avoid unwanted tribunal claims and damage to reputation.
 Working closely with our HR specialists, we offer a holistic advisory and support service for employers encompassing both the legal and people management elements of redundancy and reorganisations.